SAP-samples/teched2024-DA180/README.md

 ## Overview

 This jump start session will give you the opportunity to build a scenario with exercises for SAP Datasphere and SAP Analytics Cloud.

-Find out how SAP Datasphere helps the line-of-business user get the job done.
+Find out how SAP Datasphere helps line-of-business users get the job done.
 Discover flexible connection features, and learn how you can access data from different sources.
 Create an extendable business semantic model in an agile way, and connect analytics and visualization components in the context of a data warehouse.

 ## Disclaimer

-* Your screen shots may look different than those in the exercises, as with new releases there might be new features or enhancements being delivered.
+* Your screenshots may look different than those in the exercises, as new releases might include additional features or enhancements.
-* Some user interface elements may differ from the screenshot used in the exercise.
+* Some user interface elements might differ from the screenshots used in the exercises.

 ## Requirements